Kevinpgalligan/KevingalWebsite/pages/blog/potter-puzzle.md

-title: Solving all possible versions of Harry Potter's potions puzzle
+title: Solving all 42 versions of the Harry Potter potions puzzle
-date: 2019-08-06
+date: 2019-10-03
-draft: yes

 There's a neat little puzzle near the end of *Harry Potter and the Philosopher's Stone*.
-Harry and Hermione enter a chamber, the entrances are suddenly blocked by magic fire, and they have to figure out which 2 of 7 magic potions will take them to safety, by decoding the following riddle:
+Harry and Hermione enter a chamber, the entrances are blocked by magic fire, and only by decoding the following riddle will they be able to escape:

       Danger lies before you, while safety lies behind, Two of us will help you, whichever you would find,